Rashid Abu Khawla

-Rashid Abu Khawla is a commander in the Syrian Democratic Forces and former Syrian Opposition leader based in Deir ez-Zor.
+Rashid Abu Khawla (رشيد أبو خولة), also known as Ahmed al-Khbeil, is a Syrian rebel leader who is a former commander in the Syrian Democratic Forces and former Syrian Opposition leader based in Deir ez-Zor.

 Background

 Prior to the Syrian Civil War Khawla was reportedly involved in stealing motorcycles and was imprisoned for it by Syrian state authorities.
 As the war began he joined the Syrian Opposition in Deir ez-Zor and established his own militia which allegedly took part in running checkpoints that would extort and steal from drivers.

 Biography

 Prior to SDF

 In 2013 he and his group assisted the Syrian rebels in besieging the 113th Brigade of the Syrian army in Deir ez-Zor.

 In 2014 after the rise of the Islamic State of Iraq and the Levant (ISIL) he pledged allegiance to the group.
 However he later left the group and fled to Turkey after ISIL executed his brother.